accend-group/xdma5/README.md

    ![](./readmepics/set_params.png)

    Fill in the parameter details.
-Default values must be set if they are used when testing.
+Default values will be used when a job gets built automatically.
 Then click "Add Parameter" to add the next parameter.
 Repeat adding parameters until all the needed parameters are set.

-   For choice parameters you need to list the options per line.
+   For choice parameters you need to list the choices per line.
    ![](./readmepics/domain.png)

    For string parameters place the needed value in the "Default Value" field.